garrison/vmc/README.md

 * If finish_update() is called on a multi-particle move, the inverse matrix will be recalculated from scratch

-* Renyi stuff assumes only single particle moves
+* Renyi stuff uses only single particle moves

-* RVB wave function has not yet been updated
+* RVB wave function has not yet been tested